intel/QAT_Engine/docs/limitations.md

   of the Intel&reg; QAT driver for Linux.
 Use `--with-cc-opt="-DQAT_HW_DISABLE_NONZERO_MEMFREE"` in the Intel&reg; QAT OpenSSL\* Engine configuration when building against earlier versions of the Linux driver.
-* From **version 4.19** of Intel&reg; QAT driver for Linux, legacy or insecure algorithms such as DES, 3DES, MD5, SHA1, RC4 are disabled by default so there will be failures observed in the relevant ciphers.
-Driver needs to be built with flag "--enable-legacy-algorithms" to enable those algorithms support.
+* From **version 4.19 and later** of Intel&reg; QAT driver for Linux, legacy or insecure algorithms such as DH, DSA, SHA1, RSA keysizes < 2048, EC curves < 256 bits are disabled by default hence there will be algo unsupported failures in the relevant ciphers.
+  Driver needs to be built with flag "--enable-legacy-algorithms" to enable those algorithm support.
 * QAT Engine built for OpenSSL3.0 is only compatible with dependant libraries also linked with OpenSSL3.0 libraries due to [OpenSSL#17112][1].
 Same applies for OpenSSL 1.1.1.
 * SM4-GCM and SM4-CCM are only supported with BabaSSL versions based on OpenSSL 1.1.1.